-If the temperature sensors within the heater detect a low enough temperature, then the pump(s) activate to provide freeze protection.
+If the temperature sensors within the heater detect a low enough temperature, then the pump(s) automatically activate to provide freeze protection.
 The pump(s) will run either continuously or periodically depending on conditions.
+If the temperature sensors detect a drop to below 44°F/6.7°C within the heater, the pump will automatically activate to provide freeze protection.
+The equipment stays on until 4 minutes after the sensors detect that the spa temperature has risen to 45°F/7.2°C or higher.
+During freeze protection the heater will not be activated.